 After setting the task and describing ways of its accomplishing, it’s time to suggest your answer.
 This process is quite similar to harvesting a crop — you collect major results and decide what they mean and how they can be implemented.
-The dissertation conclusion also involves discussion, because in some cases your results can have a lot of different interpretations.
+The secret to how to write a dissertation and make sure the conclusion is professional, it has to involve discussion, because in some cases, your results can have a lot of different interpretations.
 Anyway, it always depends on your viewpoint and way of thinking.
 At the time of writing a conclusion for a dissertation, your main task is to provide an answer to the statement mentioned at the very beginning of your paper.

 Top 5 Dissertation Writing Tips

 - Think out of the box.
 Use different and exciting sources, advanced methods, and unusual approaches that might come in handy.